 - ½ teaspoon garlic powder

-- 2 tablespoons golden raisins
+- 1 tablespoon golden raisins

 - ¼ cup green onion finely chopped

-- ¼ cup cilantro finely chopped
+- 2 tablespoons cilantro finely chopped

 - salt and pepper to taste

 - Gently toss in the chopped eggs in the dressing.
 Taste and adjust seasoning if needed.